Grief & Loss Resources

-The mission at Beautiful Tribute is to allow everyone to create a stunning, personalized memorial page in minutes.
-Upload multiple pictures, video, music and more.
+The mission at Beautiful Tribute is to allow everyone to create a unique, personalized memorial page in minutes using pictures, video, music and more.
 You can create a public or password protected memorial as well as choose to approve what’s posted with no ads, no fees and no archiving.
-Memories last an eternity and so will your online memorial.
+Memories last an eternity and so can your online memorial.

-When someone dies there are many practical matters to attend to and very few of us have to deal with these more than once or twice in our own lifetime.
+When someone dies there are many practical matters to attend to and many of us have have not dealt with this more than once or twice in our own lifetime.
 This resource was created in order to help guide you through the stages of bereavement and hopefully offer some advice on what to do when dealing with the deceased’s estate and personal matters.

 HelpGuide.org – Grief & Loss Resources